Villa Life in the Arcetri

 For a more sanctioned view of womanhood in this city of churches, the Baedeker directs us to wander down the street, beyond #27, where the street’s main historical interest can be found.
 There “rises the small church of Santa Lucia Magnoli,” known for “containing a relief by the Della Robbia above the door, and an Annunciation by Jac. del Sallaio (1st altar on the left)” (548).

 The wide reproduction of Della Robia images sustained the profitable marketing of religious iconography in the city.
 Loy’s response to the commodification of such idealizing processes surfaces in Burke’s observation that, “marveling at the number of certified ‘Della Robbia’ Madonnas being shipped to America, she studied the pecking order among the dealers.
 Such persons conducted business by seeking to ‘fasten their right to exist upon the battered figurines of the Catholic past’” (Burke 124, quoting “The colonial lady artist,” a section among the fragments of Loy’s unpublished prose narrative Esau Penfold).
 Alert to the circulation of religious iconography as commerce, in an early poem “The Prototype,” Loy implicates religion’s role in enforcing poverty.
-Just as the poem denounces the idealization of the Virgin Mary as a way to distract attention from social and material realities, Loy maps the religio-economics of womanhood, virginity, and motherhood that pervade other her Italian poetic Baedeker (see Firenze is a woman).
+Just as the poem denounces the idealization of the Virgin Mary as a way to distract attention from social and material realities, Loy maps the religio-economics of womanhood, virginity, and motherhood that pervade other poems in her Italian poetic Baedeker (see Firenze is a woman).

 Returning to the Costa San Giorgio from Via dei Bardi, via Costa Scarpuccia